What is a reasonable length of time to leave a dog alone?

 A recent survey of the state of our nation’s pets by the People’s Dispensary for Sick Animals (PDSA) culminated in a document called the PDSA Animal Wellbeing (PAW) Report 2011.
 This inaugural survey looked at the five animal welfare needs which are similar to the Royal Society for the Prevention of Cruelty to Animals (RSPCA) Five Freedoms.
 Interestingly the Five Freedoms were the brain child of the Farm Animal Welfare Council (FAWC) which was established by the Government in 1979.

-The five welfare needs of companion animals are detailed in the Animal Welfare Act 2006 for England and Wales.
+The five welfare needs of companion animals are detailed in the Animal Welfare Act 2006.
 The Five Freedoms were constructed with farm animals in mind and the Five Needs were constructed with pets in mind.
 Four of the Freedoms and Needs are similar but the one is different for each.

 Five Welfare Needs